einaru/luma/doc/source/userguide.rst

 3.1.2 Templates
 ...............
-- Description
-- Figur
+The template plugin is for making templates to use in making ldap entries.
+On the left side is the template list and it shows existing templates.
+The right side is the template view and shows information on the selected template.

+**Template list**

+The four buttons under the template list is:

+- **Add**: Opens a dialog for adding a new template.
+- **Save**: Saves the template list to disk.
+- **Delete**: Deletes the selected template.
+- **Duplicate**: Duplicates the selected template.

+**Template view**

+In the upper part of the template view is the name of the server, which the template belongs to, and the description of the template.
+In the *Objectclasses* section the template's objectclasses is shown and can be added and deleted.
+The *Attributes* section works the same way as the *Objectclasses* section, but you can also change the *must* of an attribute with no *must* to a blue checkmark.
+This is to show that you want the template to force an attribute to get a value when made in the browser plugin.

 3.1.3.
 Search
 .............
-The search plugin supports arbritrary LDAP search operations on a selected server.
-The plugin also includes a convinient Filter builder, which can be used to build complex LDAP search filters.
+The search plugin supports arbitrary LDAP search operations on a selected server.
+The plugin also includes a convenient Filter builder, which can be used to build complex LDAP search filters.